joaromera/ALGO2TP2/README.md

 [![Build Status](https://travis-ci.com/joaromera/trie-database.svg?branch=master)](https://travis-ci.com/joaromera/trie-database)

+_DISCLAIMER_: this project is several years old.
+It was made with little knowledge of C++ and its best & common practices.
+Recent updates are made as an exercise of code reviewing my past self, just for fun.

 ## Introduction

 This project was done in the context of the subject _Algorithms and Data Structures 2_.
 Its goal was to exercise writing _abstract data types_ with their _formal specification_, and providing an implementation to them in C++ using our own data structures.